cmry/omesa/README.rst

 functionality until this part is removed.
 The `dev` branch will usually have the latest (not always stable) version.

-Development Preview
+Front-end Preview
 '''''''''''''''''''

 .. _dev: https://github.com/cmry/omesa/tree/dev
 .. _lime: https://github.com/marcotcr/lime

-In the dev_ branch a web front-end is being developed that uses a standalone database for storing models.
+In 'front' a web front-end is being developed that uses a standalone database for storing models.
 This provides visualization and comparison of model performance.
 Some extra dependencies are introduced, such as ``bottle``, ``blitzdb``, ``plotly`` and lime_.
-Currently only the 'Results' section works, teaser below:
+Currently only the 'Results' section works, preview below:

 .. image:: http://chris.emmery.nl/dump/omesa.png
     :alt: Front